(Updated May 2022)

 2014 WAS A SPECIAL SEASON AT FLORIDA STATE

-Amy Bond led Florida State to its ninth consecutive NCAA Regional Championship, to the team championship at the Web.com/Marsh Landing Intercollegiate, had one player earn All-American honors (Matilda Castren), and had two players earn All-ACC honors (Castren and Alex Milan) in 2014.
+Amy Bond led Florida State to its ninth consecutive NCAA Regional Championship appearance, to the team championship at the Web.com/Marsh Landing Intercollegiate, had one player earn All-American honors (Matilda Castren), and had two players earn All-ACC honors (Castren and Alex Milan) in 2014.
 In earning All-ACC honors, Castren established a school record for low stroke average in a single season with her 71.83 scoring mark.
-Florida State’s team victory at the Web.com/Marsh Landing Intercollegiate was the first team championship by the Seminoles since the 2010 season when it won the Bryan National Collegiate championship.
+Florida State’s team victory at the Web.com/Marsh Landing Intercollegiate was the first team championship by the Seminoles since the 2010 season when it won the Bryan National Collegiate Championship.

 BOND AS A TOURNAMENT HOST

 Bond’s passion for growing the game of golf has increased her desire to plan and host large-scale tournaments at Florida State.
 She hosted the NCAA East Regional Championship in 2014 and the NCAA Tallahassee Regional Championship in 2018.
 Both were 18-team events that showcased the best in women’s collegiate golf.
 Bond has played host to eight Florida State Match-Up Tournaments and will host a third Regional championship in May 2022 as she continues to attract high level competition to the city of Tallahassee on an annual basis.

 SUCCESS AT PRINCETON